David Tyson

-David Michael Tyson is a Canadian rock music producer and songwriter.
-He is best known for co-writing Alannah Myles' 1990 number one hit single "Black Velvet" (with Christopher Ward) and producing her debut album.
+David Michael Tyson is a Canadian rock producer and songwriter.
+He is best known for co-writing Alannah Myles' 1990 single "Black Velvet" (with Christopher Ward), which peaked the Billboard Hot 100, along with producing its parent album.
 He also co-wrote three hit songs (with Dean McTaggart) from Amanda Marshall's self-titled 1995 debut album.

 Tyson has won three Juno Awards for his work, mainly in the 1990s.
-Most notably he was awarded the "Producer of the Year" in 1991 for his work on Jude Cole's A View from 3rd Street album, and "Songwriter of the Year" for his work with Hall & Oates.
+Most notably he was awarded the Producer of the Year in 1991 for his work on Jude Cole's A View from 3rd Street album, and Songwriter of the Year for his work with Hall & Oates.